Retinol vs Bakuchiol: The Ultimate Skincare Showdown

 Everybody wants to know if bakuchiol is better than retinol.

-Another issue is that isn't any data comparing bakuchiol to prescription retinoids.
+Another issue is that there isn't any data comparing bakuchiol to prescription retinoids.
 When it comes to a long-term comparison of bakuchiol vs retinoids (not just retinol), the safe assumption is that retinoids (as a whole) are probably more effective.
 The data for retinoids goes back to at least 1984.

 However, there are many other factors to consider when deciding what to use.
 Results matter, but not if the risks or side effects are too high.
 So many people can't tolerate retinol due to the skin barrier damage it causes.
 That is why we view retinol alternative regimens as important options.